Magic Mountain, Nobby Beach

 Magic Mountain was an amusement park in Nobby Beach, Queensland, Australia which operated from 1962 to 1991.
-A young Todd McKenny got his big break on the mountain performing his famous magic trick of “Hide the Sausage” The amusement park was situated atop a mountain which now houses a variety of properties.
+The amusement park was situated atop a mountain which now houses a variety of properties.

 Origins

 In 1962, Page Newman built the Nobby Beach chairlift that later formed part of the Magic Mountain entertainment park.
 A cafeteria was built on top of the outcrop.
 It was a gamble that paid off, in its first year of operation the chair-lift carried 40,000 people.
 A Magic Castle was built, giving the park the "magic" theme.
 Page Newman sold the park in 1976 to George Carrett.
 Carrett owned the park until 1982 when it was sold again.
 In 1983, the new owner commenced intensive development with A$13.6 million spent to extend the Magic Mountain theme park.